lmapii/practical-zephyr/03_devicetree_semantics/readme.md

     type: phandles
 ```

-In the build we could just switch out our overlay and ignore `props-basics.overlay`, but let's include both of them instead, remembering that we only need to separate the paths by semicolon:
+In the build, we could just switch out our overlay and ignore `props-basics.overlay`, but let's include both of them instead, remembering that we need to separate the paths by semicolon (or a space):

 ```bash
 $ rm -rf ../build